Gite Terms of Hire

 Arriving & departing

-All bookings run weekly from Saturday to Saturday; out of season it is be possible to book different durations, please contact us to discuss.
-After booking your holiday, you will be sent details of how to find your property and where to collect the keys on arrival.
+In La Vienne gite, bookings run weekly from Saturday to Saturday; out of season it is possible to book different durations with different start dates.
+In La Haute gite, bookings can be as variable as you choose; pick your own start date and duration, all year round.
+After booking your holiday, you will be sent details of how to find us and where to collect the keys on arrival.

 You must not leave children or pets unsupervised in the gardens.